GrumpyPirate/ostmodern-new-vids-on-the-block/README.md

 A simple React app, that displays data retrieved from a series of content APIs.

-Thank you for looking through, and for your consideration.
+Thank you for looking through this submission, and for your consideration.

 ## Running the app

-* Start local development: `yarn start`
-* Run unit tests: `yarn test`
 * Build for production: `yarn build`
 * Build and serve: `yarn serve`
+* Run unit tests: `yarn test`
+* Start local development: `yarn start`

 ## Development notes